 Nearly all of us have thoughts and judgments like these about people in our lives; they’re almost automatic reactions stemming from our perspective in the moment.
-Many times, too, we’re quick to share these knee-jerk judgments with someone else—a friend, family member, or coworker.
+Many times, too, we’re quick to share these knee-jerk judgments with a friend, family member, or coworker.

-And even if there’s a kernel of truth to these thoughts, such overarching statements don’t typically reflect the full picture of who that person really is and why they’re behaving the way they are.
-Instead, we’re just giving a mindless response—similar to when we make retorts like, “You’re joking, right?” or “This is so annoying.”
-Simply put, you’re not really thinking things through.
+And even if there’s a kernel of truth to these thoughts, overarching statements don’t typically reflect who that person really is and why they’re behaving a certain way.
+Instead, we may give a mindless response—retorts like, “You’re joking, right?” or “This is so annoying.”
+Simply put, it’s better to think things through.

 Here are a few ways practicing mindfulness helps you express more thoughtful reactions:

-It helps you focus.
-Being more aware during your interactions and conversations with other people lets your brain process what’s happening in that moment.
-That means you’re not distracted by a variety of thoughts or worries, which can hugely affect your response to an experience.
-Really being able to take in the words and feelings someone is trying to get across might allow you to see how passionate that person is about the topic rather than viewing him as argumentative.
-The focus that comes with mindfulness can also open your eyes in other situations where you might blurt out a thoughtless comment.
-For example, you might notice that the person holding up the grocery line looks especially tired and wonder if she’s had a rough morning or going through some personal struggle.
-With that awareness, a reaction like “this is so annoying” probably wouldn’t even cross your mind.
+Being more aware during your interactions with other people lets your brain process what’s happening in that moment.
+That means you’re not distracted by thoughts or worries that can hugely affect your response to an experience.
+Really taking in somebody’s words and feelings might allow you to see how passionate that person is about the topic, rather than argumentative.
+The focus that comes with mindfulness can also open your eyes in situations where you might blurt out a thoughtless comment.
+For example, you might notice that someone holding up the grocery line looks especially tired and wonder if she’s going through a personal struggle.
+With that awareness, a reaction like “this is so annoying” probably won’t even cross your mind.

-It helps you consider a person’s whole being.
-Being mindful makes it easier to remember that the person you’re interacting with is more than just the negative behavior or tone she’s exhibiting at the moment—especially because that behavior might actually stem from a good part of his or her personality.
+Being mindful makes it easier to remember that the person you’re interacting with is more than just the negative behavior of the moment—especially because that behavior might actually stem from a good part of his or her personality.
 In fact, experts at the Langer Mindfulness Institute found that the traits people valued about themselves were positive versions of the ones they wanted to change.
-A friend who’s overly careful in her actions—maybe somewhat fussy and controlling—might also be the most thoughtful and able to pay attention to detail (remembering birthdays, asking about a concern you shared with her weeks ago) in her professional and personal life.
-So it’s worth considering the other, wonderful parts of who she is before casting judgment in a way that pigeonholes her personality.
+A friend who’s overly careful in her actions—maybe somewhat fussy and controlling—might also be the most thoughtful (remembering birthdays, asking about a concern you shared weeks ago) in her professional and personal life.
+So it’s worth considering the other, wonderful parts of who she is before pigeonholing or casting judgment.